hms-dbmi/bmi706-2022/README.md

 Each problem set for the course will be added to a folder in this repository with the names `ps1`, `ps2`, and `ps3` respectively.
-Each folder will contain additional instructions of how to get started.
+Each folder will contain additional instructions on how to get started.

 Although we will ask for files to be submitted on Canvas, please commit your changes as you work.
-This will be important to sharing visualizations for Problem Set 3 and the Final Project.
+This will be important to share visualizations for Problem Set 3 and the Final Project.

 ### Getting the latest assignments